WordPress/gutenberg/docs/getting-started/tutorials/create-block/attributes.md

 ## Edit and Save

 The **attributes** are passed to the `edit` and `save` functions, along with a **setAttributes** function to set the values.
-Additional parameters are also passed in to this functions, see [the edit/save documentation](/docs/reference-guides/block-api/block-edit-save.md) for more details.
+Additional parameters are also passed in to these functions, see [the edit/save documentation](/docs/reference-guides/block-api/block-edit-save.md) for more details.

 The `attributes` is a JavaScript object containing the values of each attribute, or default values if defined.
 The `setAttributes` is a function to update an attribute.